(Article Updated 5/21/2019)

 - Replace light fixtures: Why throw money away with your electric company when there are so many exceptional low-wattage lighting options.
 While you’re at it, consider how and why you’re lighting your rooms.
 Perhaps a corner accent light is all you need in your living room?
 Or maybe you’d like to replace those bright strip lights in the guest bathroom.
 Whatever your decision, be sure to consult an electrician before diving too far into any electrical projects.

 - Install Drip Irrigation: Save water by replacing your old, outdated sprinkler system with drip irrigation.
-Not nly will you be save money, you’ll improve the look and feel of your yard.
+Not only will you save money, you’ll improve the look and feel of your yard.
 While you’re at it, remove any dead or less-than-attractive plants.
 And, if you’re in hotter climates, consider replacing water-thirsty sod with water-efficient landscaping.
 You’ll improve your curb appeal and save significant money in water and maintenance!

 Originally published May 18, 2016

 Upgrade your outdoor space with a fireplace or fire pit

 Patriotic personal loan: Visit the great sites of the U.S.